-Behavioural change
+Behavioral change

 Most of us love the idea of learning more, but in reality, absorbing new knowledge is usually harder than we expect it to be.
 As Winston Churchill once said “I am always ready to learn, although I do not always like being taught.”
 It’s a familiar feeling, you have the desire to master a new skill but when it comes to the work involved in learning and developing that skill you lose focus and get frustrated.

-If you’ve ever tried to make a New Year’s Resolution you’ll know how difficult it can be to make a change in your behaviour.
+If you’ve ever tried to make a New Year’s Resolution you’ll know how difficult it can be to make a change in your behavior.
 From the 1st of January you say you’re going to exercise more or you’re going to eat less chocolate.
-By the 3rd of January you’re making excuses not to go to the gym and you’re reaching for ‘one last piece’ of your favourite bar of chocolate.
+By the 3rd of January you’re making excuses not to go to the gym and you’re reaching for ‘one last piece’ of your favorite bar of chocolate.
 It happens to the best of us.

 Why is learning important?